pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1.md

 We can listen to database changes on these 3 tables to invalidate the result stored in cache against given `card_id`.

-In MySQL, we can listen to the [binlog](#binlog) to get notifications about all changes to the database, including both DDL (Data Definition Language) and DML (Data Modification Language) operations.
+In MySQL, we can listen to the binlog[^1] to get notifications about all changes to the database, including both DDL (Data Definition Language) and DML (Data Modification Language) operations.

 ```md